There’s a secret about the quarterly performance review process they don’t tell new managers.

 A career framework outlines the expectations and career paths of an employee at a company.
 Career frameworks show how one progresses in their current title and gets promoted to the next.

 Some companies even tie raises to one’s growth within a career band.
 The idea is to incentivize the development of one’s skills.
+Career frameworks are also used when hiring and making offers to new employees.

 I recommend checking out progression.fyi if you want examples.